guybedford/import-maps-extensions/README.md

 For `"imports"`, the extension is straightforward - if a lazy-loaded map attempts to redefine an existing property of the import map, we throw a validation error.

-For `"scopes"`, we hvae to be a little more strict to ensure there are no possible cascades.
+For `"scopes"`, we have to be a little more strict to ensure there are no possible cascades.
 For example, consider:

 ```html
 <script type="importmap">